kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

 | **State** | This field indicates the state of the device |
 | **LastOnline** | This fields indicates when the device was last online |

-**Operations Performed :-**
+**Operations Performed:**

-The following are the operations that can be performed on this data :-
+The following are the operations that can be performed on this data:

 - **Save Device**: Inserts a device in the device table